 8. Dark Tourist (2018)

-For some people (myself included) there’s a strange and weird fascination with some of the ‘darker’ tourist spots to visit.
+For some people (myself included) there’s a strange and weird fascination with some of the ‘darker’ tourist spots to visit and dark tourism has become more popular.

 From nuclear disaster zone tours to death worshipping cults, this travel documentary covers them all.